Davis & Davis Is On Your Side

 Employment law governs how employers and employees can work together.
 The term refers to a wide range of state and federal laws that cover everything from applications and interviews to paid and unpaid leave and terminating employment.
 Overall, employment laws are designed to protect employees from discrimination, unsafe working conditions, financial exploitation, and other problems that may arise in the workplace.

-With employment laws and an experienced employment attorney, workers can protect their rights and even out the power imbalance that often exists between employers and their employees.
+With employment laws in Massachusetts and an experienced employment attorney, workers can protect their rights and even out the power imbalance that often exists between employers and their employees.

 What Are the Most Common Employment Law Claims in Massachusetts?